Help preserve and promote Austin's traces of El Camino Real de los Tejas

 Austin, From El Camino Real de los Tejas Crankie Suite, illustrated by Valerie Fowler

 Perhaps you are now saying “But I’ve never even HEARD of El Camino Real de los Tejas!”
 No need to worry.
 It’s pretty hard to learn anything about the pre Anglo-colonial history of this area.
-“Austin” was founded in 1839, three years after they put the x in Texas, so the traditional version of our history is very “post Alamo”, shall we say.
+“Austin” was founded in 1839, three years after the founding of the Texas Republic.
+The popular version of this place’s history is very “post Alamo”, shall we say.
 But El Camino Real de los Tejas has long connected us to Mexico via San Antonio, and Louisiana via Nacogdoches, well before it was rebranded by the Spanish at the dawn of the 1700’s.

 Austin’s endless re-invention of itself tends to obscure the older local stories, big and small… the deeper, knotted roots that makes up the place’s fabric.